sukhinsergey/sukhinsergey/README.md

 ### Hello, I am Sergey 👋
-Currently work as a project manager, but here I am share my personal projects in analytics.
+Currently work as a project manager where I am responsible for smooth product development pipeline and performance improvements.
+This drives me to expand in the sphere of data and product analytics where my passion is.
-I am passionate about product analytics and focus mostly on:
+I mostly focus on:
 - Data exploration
 - Analysis of metrics in e-commerce
-- A/B tests
+- A/B tests and hypothesis verification

 <!--
 **sukhinsergey/sukhinsergey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.